mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 ```R
 table(Survived_train , Titanic$Title[1:891])
 ```
 Again, notice that this feature doesn't exist in Titanic dataset on Kaggle anymore.
-Yet it existed in 2020/05, the time I carrying out this analysis.
+Yet it existed in 2020/05, the time I carrying out this project.
 According to a resource on Kaggle, I extracted the title of "Name" only.
 Then, I observed the cross table of "Survival" & "Title", and categorized "Title" as followed:

 A. "RARE" : "Jonkheer.", "the", "Don.", "Dona.", "Sir.", "Lady.", "Mme."\
 B. "Prof": "Dr.", "Rev.", "Capt.", "Major.", "Col."\